Hollyhock House

-Hollyhock House is a house museum at Barnsdall Art Park in the East Hollywood neighborhood of Los Angeles, California, United States.
+The Hollyhock House is a house museum at Barnsdall Art Park in the East Hollywood neighborhood of Los Angeles, California, United States.
 The house, designed by the architect Frank Lloyd Wright for the heiress Aline Barnsdall, is named for the hollyhock-inspired motifs in its design.
 The main house, incorporating elements from multiple architectural styles, consists of three wings around a central courtyard.
 It was built alongside two guesthouses called Residence A and B, a garage building, the Schindler Terrace, and the Spring House.
 Rudolph Schindler, Richard Neutra, and Wright's son Lloyd Wright helped design the main house and the other buildings.

 Barnsdall had tentatively planned to build a theatrical complex since 1915, and she acquired the site, then known as Olive Hill, in 1919.
 She hired Wright to design the complex, plans for which were revised multiple times.
 The house and its outbuildings, completed in 1921, were the only parts of the complex to be built, though they were not used for theatrical purposes.
 The Los Angeles city government acquired Hollyhock House and some of the surrounding land in 1927, establishing Barnsdall Park and leasing the main house to the California Art Club for 15 years.
 Barnsdall retained one of the guesthouses until her death.
 Dorothy Clune Murray leased the main house in 1946 and began renovating it.
 The city government added a temporary art-gallery wing in the 1950s; the wing was closed in 1967 and demolished soon afterward.
 Further renovations to the main house took place in the 1970s and the early 21st century.

 The exterior walls are made of hollow clay tiles, wood frames, and stucco, sloping inward at their tops.
 The house is accessed by a long loggia and is surrounded by various terraces, with pools to its east and west.
 The house has 6000 ft2, spread across the living and music room wing to the west, the dining and kitchen wing to the north, and the gallery and bedroom wing to the south.
 The outbuildings are constructed of similar materials to the main house.
 The Barnsdall Art Park Foundation and the Friends of Hollyhock House help manage the house and its activities.
 Over the years, Hollyhock House has received extensive architectural commentary.
-It is designated as a National Historic Landmark and is part of "The 20th-Century Architecture of Frank Lloyd Wright", a World Heritage Site; the house is Los Angeles's first World Heritage listing.
+It is designated as a National Historic Landmark.
+Hollyhock House is the first World Heritage Site in Los Angeles, as one of eight structures in the U.S. designated under "The 20th-Century Architecture of Frank Lloyd Wright".